WolfThatMoos/PTCGPExtras/README.md

 If you're interested in following my new project, view it [here] on Github.

 ### Special Thanks
 I want to give credit to m4ttstodon.
 Super awesome guy.
 He helped with card collection and beta testing.
-He's also had some really great ideas (check out the fork on this project for potential online database functionality using googleSS as a backend).
+He's also had some really great ideas (check out the pull request on this project for potential online database functionality using googleSS as a backend).
 He's also helping me with my new bot.

 I also want to credit Balum.
 This dude is full of creative ideas and inspiration.
 He helped with the majority of card collection and has acted as support in communicating to the community about this project, and also kindly decided to help me with the creation of my new bot.